In Memoriam: Legendary Journalist And FIN Founder James Ledbetter Dies at 60

 If it wasn’t for his great humanity and generosity of spirit, he would have been seriously intimidating to anyone working with or for him.

-When Jim launched FIN in October 2020—at the height of the pandemic—he was sure of one thing: Substack newsletters were quickly becoming a thing, and, true to form, he was all-in.
+When Jim launched FIN in October 2020 (at the time, it was James Ledbetter’s FIN)—at the height of the pandemic—he was sure of one thing: Substack newsletters were quickly becoming a thing, and, true to form, he was all-in.
 The world was about to get another masterclass in storytelling and thoughtful analysis.

 Jim’s sudden death on October 28th is a painful reminder that life isn’t fair, and it also often isn’t long enough, leaving us desperately wanting more time to consciously immerse ourselves in and marvel at the greatness of others.